A different kind of business school

 Maybe you dream of setting the business world on fire.
 Or you crave the excitement that comes from being your own boss.

 Or perhaps you’ve got other passions, but your parents want you to take a practical degree.
+With 17 business-related programs, we have what you're looking for.

 Develop 2 areas of expertise